doceazedo/godot_wry/README.md

 ### Android/iOS

-WRY already has [mobile support](https://github.com/tauri-apps/wry?tab=readme-ov-file#android--ios).
-Contributions to implement Android and iOS are very welcome!
+WRY already has upstream [mobile support](https://github.com/tauri-apps/wry?tab=readme-ov-file#android--ios).
+Contributions to implement Android and iOS in this extension are very welcome!

 ## 🧰 Getting started